- Search The Registry

 - Street Team Youth Programs

 - My Account

 *Aime Cesaire was born on this date in 1913.
-He was a Black French, Martinican poet, playwright, and politician.
+He was an Afro Caribbean, Martinican poet, playwright, and politician.

-From the small town of Basse-Pointe, his mother, was a dressmaker, and his father, was the local tax inspector.
-Cesaire was raised Martinique with his five siblings.
+From the small town of Basse-Pointe, his mother was a dressmaker, and his father was the local tax inspector.
+Cesaire was raised in Martinique with his five siblings.
 Although their father was well-educated and they shared the cultural sensibilities of the petite bourgeoisie, the Césaires nonetheless lived close to the edge of rural poverty.

 Young Aimé, a precocious student at age 11 was admitted to the Lycée Schoelcher in Fort-de-France.
 Upon graduation in 1931, he moved to Paris and enrolled in the Lycée Louis-le-Grand to prepare for the entrance exams to the École Normale Supérieure (a high-level teachers' training college).
 There he met a number of like-minded intellectuals, most notably the Senegalese intellectual Léopold Sédar Senghor.
 Among other things, they began to study African history and culture, particularly the writings of German ethnologist Leo Frobenius, whose The Voice of Africa provided a powerful defense of Africa's cultural and intellectual contributions to the world.